 While presenting data and facts, the documentary also suggests solutions to this global crisis.
 It is educational, genuinely insightful, and action-provoking.

 These documentaries not only educate us but also serve as drivers for sustainable change in our world.
-Climate change affects us all and our activities impact not only the planet’s health but also people and the animal kingdom.
+Climate change affects us all, and our activities impact not only the planet’s health but also people and the animal kingdom.
 We need to educate ourselves and stay informed.
-This helps us to establish more discussions that’ll bring about positive change.
+This helps us to establish more discussions that will bring about positive change.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.